th-rpy/python_3.10_all_new_features/README.md

 Yeeeep, Python 3.10 is finally installed ✌ , now we can take a look at all the new features .
 Let's start 😉😎.

+### New Type Union Operator
+Instead of using typing.union to express the syntax **"either type X or type Y"**, the new version of python introduces the new union operator of type *X | Y*.
+This new operator allows us to code more cleanly and efficiently.